by Andrew Cochran

 - (F) after 458 million moves – hiders learn how to immobilize all the pieces so hiders cannot engage in ‘box surfing’

-The experiment was conducted as a proof-of-concept.
+The experiment was conducted as a proof of concept.
 There was no mention of how long it took for the 500 million iterations.
-As well as revealing the emergent behaviours, it is another demonstration of how high performance computing is making possible new avenues of AI advances.
+As well as revealing the emergent behaviours, it demonstrates how high-performance computing makes possible new avenues of AI advances.

 OK, but how does this apply to journalism?

 OpenAI’s work likely won’t be felt in journalism for a long time.
 Yet it does suggest future possibilities for story-seeking algorithms.
+And conceptually, that’s not far-off human behaviour.
 Self-adjusting after blind alleys is how reporters seek new developments, too.

 ‘The self-supervised emergent complexity in this simple environment further suggests that multi-agent co-adaptation may one day produce extremely complex and intelligent behavior.’OpenAI statement describing their findings